ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-After action is handled "successfully", NGXS creates an observable that's returned by the `dispatch` method so you're able to do anything after all.
+The observable returned by the `dispatch` method is then triggered after the action is handled "successfully" and, in response to this observable, you are able to do the actions you wanted to do on completion of the action.

 If the `GetTickets` handler throws an error, for example: